Advanced Plotting. Last Friday I posted the section about the Dramatic Question.

 These are [some of] the structural stages Hollywood screenwriters use to build well-plotted scripts.
 Of course, a well-structured script isn’t the same as a good script.
 You still have to write the actual characters and scenes.
 But if you have a strong plot, then you have a solid foundation that will allow you to tell a truly great story.

 See Doug’s entire 4000-word essay covering all the dramatic story points of three-act structure, plus much more, in Advanced Plotting.
-Buy Advanced Plottingfor $9.99 in paperback or as a $4.99 e-book on Amazon or Barnes & Noble, or in various e-book formats from Smashwords.
+Buy Advanced Plottingfor $9.99 in paperback or as a $4.99 e-book, free in Kindle Unlimited.